Shared Understanding: What Great CX Leaders Cultivate

 As with any function, there are ‘things’ within the Customer Service function where the people who work there might see things differently.

-Here are three examples –
+Here are three examples from Customer Service:

 1. Interpreting Interaction Quality